STL-Based Motion Planning and Uncertainty-Aware Risk Analysis for Human-Robot Collaboration with a Multi-Rotor Aerial Vehicle: Simulation Results

+In practice, these risk indicators can be used to define admissible operating envelopes for repeated handovers.
+For instance, if $\mathrm{VaR}_{0.90}$ (see Table \ref{tab:VarValues}) drops below a prescribed robustness margin, the corresponding human-pose uncertainty level can be interpreted as exceeding the range for which the nominal plan is acceptable, thereby motivating a new offline planning phase or a modification of the mission parameters.

-This analysis highlights the extent to which planned trajectories from \eqref{eq:optimizationProblemSmooth} remain compliant with mission requirements, even under human pose uncertainty.
-As deviations in human position increase, the robustness score $\tilde{\rho}_\pi(\mathbf{x})$ decreases, providing a clear measure of the system's sensitivity to variability.
-The proposed framework provides a systematic approach to evaluate trajectory resilience to uncertainty and quantify robustness levels, ensuring safer and more reliable \ac{HRI} operations while maintaining adherence to mission requirements.
+This analysis highlights the extent to which trajectories generated by \eqref{eq:optimizationProblemSmooth} remain compliant with mission requirements under human pose uncertainty.
+As deviations in human position increase, the smooth robustness score $\tilde{\rho}_\pi(\mathbf{x})$ decreases, providing a quantitative measure of the system’s sensitivity to variability.
+At the same time, the combined use of robustness distributions and tail-risk metrics offers interpretable indicators of when safety margins erode, thereby supporting principled decisions on whether the nominal plan remains acceptable or should be recomputed.
+Overall, the uncertainty-aware framework demonstrates that substantial robustness margins can be maintained for moderate levels of uncertainty, while explicitly characterizing the conditions under which replanning or offline re-optimization becomes necessary, complementing the robustness-aware recovery mechanism introduced in Section~\ref{sec:comparativeAnalysis}.

 \end{sloppypar}